-Report: Sentencing date set for Seahawks linebacker Mychal Kendricks
+Sentencing date set for Seahawks linebacker Mychal Kendricks

 Seahawks linebacker Mychal Kendricks will be sentenced on an insider trading charge on Sept.
-25, according to a report Wednesday from TMZ Sports.
+25, four days before Seattle’s fourth regular season game of the year at Arizona.

-That date is four days before Seattle’s fourth regular season game of the year at Arizona.
+The date was first revealed in a report Wednesday from TMZ Sports and later confirmed by The Seattle Times.

-Seattle coach Pete Carroll has expressed confidence that Kendricks will be with the Seahawks in 2019 saying in June that “we do expect him to be on the team this year.”
+Seattle coach Pete Carroll has expressed confidence that Kendricks will be with the Seahawks for the 2019 season, saying in June that “we do expect him to be on the team this year.”

-And among the options is that Kendricks could get a suspended sentence or one that is served after the season.
+And among the options is that Kendricks could get a suspended sentence, or one that is served after the season.

 But the date also means there’s a chance that Kendricks won’t be available for the final 13 games of the regular season.